-Ford Focus owners have reported 19 problems associated with suspension noise (under the suspension category).
+Ford Focus owners have reported 21 problems related to suspension noise (under the suspension category).

-The car is a 2009 Ford Focus.
 It first started when I was driving down the highway and I started to feel my steering wheel shake.
 Nothing major, I just thought it was out of alignment.
 Days later, I had my front windows rolled down when I was pulling out of my drive way and I could hear my front and rear suspension creaking really bad.
 And now even when the cars turned off and not moving at all its still making a high pitched screeching noise coming from the suspension noise. . .
 No clue how that's even possible.
 I know its not coming from the engine cause the cars turned completely off, and I've tested it out with the hood open to see if I could possibly hear it better but im still hearing it from the front and rear suspension area.
 I've googled "Ford Focus suspension problems" and tons of other people have had similar problems with their suspension from Focuses from 2000-2011.
 I did more reading and peoples camber will start to change to the point where they're buying new tires every year. . .
 Im just saying I don't want a front suspension part to break apart down the highway when im driving 70 and have me crash into a ditch or a truck or something like that.
 Definitely something to check out.
-It was March 13, 2012 when this suspension noise issue occurred.

 See all problems of the 2009 Ford Focus.

-The car was a 2010 Ford Focus.
-The VIN of this Focus is 1FAHP3FN2A_.
 I had similar problem as complaint filed odi10307817.
 I would have a loud noise like the car suspension was bottoming out when going over moderate bumps.
 I also had excessive tire wear on front tires at only 32000 miles, front tires had to be replaced.
 Ford said they could not duplicate the problem of bottoming out after much complaining Ford finally fixed everything but said the front end was out of alignment.
 When asked what was done to fix the problem was informed that the subframe had to be adjusted and because of that an alignment had to be performed.
 I even found on Ford's website a service bulletin for there service technicians for the loud noise when bottoming out.
-The failure date was 06/02/2011.

 See all problems of the 2010 Ford Focus.